napari/napari.github.io/dev/_sources/guides/rendering-explanation.md

 sliders becomes almost impossible if the framerate is really slow.
 This creates a deeply frustrating experience for the user.
 Furthermore, if napari "blocks" for several seconds, the operating system might indicate to the user that the application is hung or has crashed.
-For example MacOS will show the "spinning wheel of death".
+For example macOS will show the "spinning wheel of death".
 This is clearly not acceptable.

 A fast average framerate is important, but it's also important that napari